harirakul/SciBowlReader/README.md

 ## Known Issues

-Doesn't work yet for the packets that have a green pare at the top of the first page.
+Doesn't work yet for the packets that have a green bar at the top of the first page.